Faster RER-CNN: application to the detection of vehicles in aerial images: Adaptation of Faster R-CNN to orientation inference

 { } The vital part of the implementation is the way one regresses the boxes from the anchors (or from the RPN proposals).
 For instance, if we regress directly the offset ($\Delta_{\theta}$) between our prediction angle $\theta$ and $\theta_{t}$ the target angle in radians, we run into several problems.
 Indeed by using the simple parameterization described in section~\ref{parametrizing} we have introduced a lot of ambiguity since there are now 4 valid ways of placing A even on a perfect prediction (matching the ground truth exactly) and therefore 4 possible $\Delta_{\theta}$ values associated.
 We have to go through each 4 cases.
 We follow the same convention of using the subscript t to indicate the ground truth target and no subscript for the original prediction \begin{itemize} \item A is near/at $A_{t} \Rightarrow \Delta_{\theta}=0$, $AB \approx A_{t}B_{t}$, $BC \approx B_{t}C_{t}$ \item A is near/at $B_{t} \Rightarrow \Delta_{\theta}=\frac{\pi}{2}$, $AB \approx B_{t}C_{t}$, $BC \approx A_{t}A_{t}$ \item A is near/at $C_{t} \Rightarrow \Delta_{\theta}=\pi$, $AB \approx A_{t}B_{t}$, $BC \approx B_{t}C_{t}$ \item A is near/at $D_{t}\Rightarrow \Delta_{\theta}=\frac{3\pi}{2}$, $AB \approx B_{t}C_{t}$, $BC \approx A_{t}B_{t}$ \end{itemize} We therefore want gradient in the second and fourth case, otherwise we will go away from the ground truth by regressing $AB$ to $B_{t}C_{t}$, \etc We want no gradient flowing in the other cases as we do not want to force A onto a specific side as it leads to instability and bad generalizations.
 Of course in addition there is also the problem of the $2\pi$ periodicity.

 One can see that using the cost below solves both issues.

 Then we can just plug the angle regression term in the regression cost:

 Where $||.||_{\delta}^{2}$ is the traditional smooth L1 cost with parameter $\delta$. $t$ refers to a target and $a$ to an anchor; the index $c$ marks the center;W is AB and H is BC (see previous sections).
 And the other unreferenced Greek letters are just hyperparameters (cross validated).
 We integrate this new cost inside the Faster R-CNN framework, we train the RPN and Fast R-CNN parts simultaneously as is done in the literature.
-The Figure~\ref{fig:rer} presents a graphic summary of the created framework.